ma-kopka/symptomcheckR/README.md

   triage = "Goldstandard_solution")
 ```

-Users can also get a performance overview for one or multple symptom checkers.
+Users can also get a performance overview for one or multiple symptom checkers.
 To get the overview (and publication-ready figures) for a single symptom checker, you can use the following command:

 ```{r eval=FALSE}
 df_individual <- symptomcheckRdata %>%